 Alternative 1 will perpetuate the existing level of risk for interactions between ESAlisted species and the fishery.
-Alternatives 2-5 are unlikely to have adverse affects on ESA-listed Acropora species.
-Previous ESA consultations determined the snappergrouper fishery was not likely to adversely affect these species.
-These alternatives are unlikely to alter fishing behavior in a way that would cause new adverse affects to Acropora.
+Alternatives 2-5 are unlikely to have adverse effects on ESA-listed Acropora species.
+Previous ESA consultations determined the snapper grouper fishery was not likely to adversely affect these species.
+These alternatives are unlikely to alter fishing behavior in a way that would cause new adverse effects to Acropora.
 The impacts from Alternatives 2-5 on sea turtles and smalltooth sawfish are unclear.
-If they perpetuates the existing amount of fishing effort, but causes effort redistribution, any potential effort shift is unlikely to change the level of interaction between sea turtles and smalltooth sawfish and the fishery as a whole.
+Sea turtle abundance in the South Atlantic changes seasonally.
+Even if Alternatives 2-5 perpetuate the existing amount of fishing effort, but causes a temporal or spatial effort redistribution,, any potential effort shift is unlikely to change the level of interaction between sea turtles and smalltooth sawfish and the fishery as a whole.
 If these alternatives reduce the overall amount of fishing effort in the fishery, the risk of interaction between sea turtles and smalltooth sawfish will likely decrease.

 Alternatives 2-4 deals with changing management measures in the golden tilefish fishery.
 Under current regulations, the golden tilefish fishing year begins on January 1st with a 4,000 pound trip limit.
 Once 75% of the quota is taken, a 300 pound trip limit goes in to place.
 The current golden tilefish fishery is characterized by a race to fish, a small number of longline participants taking the majority of the catch, and a larger number of hook and line participants.
-Longline participants begin fishing in January in
+Longline participants begin fishing in January in Florida.

-Florida.
 By April or May when the weather improves, Carolina longliners begin fishing.
 In September and October, hook and line fishermen begin to fish for golden tilefish.
 This is the time of year when they are not participating in other fisheries.

 With regards to Alternatives 2-4 would all benefit hook and line golden tilefish fishermen in Florida allowing them to fish for golden tilefish in the fall months when they are not participating in other fisheries.
 In recent years, hook and line fishermen have not been able to fish for golden tilefish, as they have in the past, in the months of September and October due to earlier closures.
 Likewise, Carolina fishermen may be able to fish for more months of the year under these alternatives because they will be able to fish at the beginning of the season when weather is amendable to fishing.
 In past years when the season began in January, Carolina fishermen were not able to begin fishing until April or May.
 They could only fish for a couple of months sometimes before the 4,000 pound trip limit dropped.
 A May start date (Alternative 4) would benefit Carolina longline fishermen most compared to Alternatives 2 and 4.
 A September 1 start date (Alternative 2) would perhaps benefit them the least.
 Under current regulations, the fishery starts January 1st.
 Carolina fishermen may be able to start fishing May 1st and then fish for four months.
-A September 1st start date (Alternative 2) may not even provide four months of fishable weather (personal communication, Matt Ruby 2008).
+A September 1 st start date (Alternative 2) may not even provide four months of fishable weather (personal communication, Matt Ruby 2008).